WabbitPerson2505/emergency_waitlist/README.md

 	psql -U postgres < .\db\schema.sql
 	psql -U postgres < .\db\seed.sql
 - **7.** optional, you may use pgadmin to manage the database as a graphical interface.
+- **8.** Change the settings in [config](/public/_config.php) file to match the settings for your postgres server settings such as the user and the password for that user along with the database to connect.
-- **8.** Open a command in the public directory and start the php server using the command php -S localhost:8000 -c php.ini.
+- **9.** Open a command in the public directory and start the php server using the command php -S localhost:8000 -c php.ini.

 **Note the [db_schema](/db/script.txt) contains the commands to run in the console.
 Depending on the paths on your system, you may not need some of them.
 Therefore I recommend adapting commands to your system for the paths.**